 The dependence upon tax receipts and general receipts entitlements from the state for governmental activities is apparent.
-Program receipts account for 20 percent of all governmental disbursements.
-The community is the largest area of support for the School District students.
+Program receipts account for 22 percent of all governmental disbursements.
+The State foundation program is the largest area of support for the School District students.